-Welcome Junior Explorers!
+Welcome Junior Explorers and Rangers!

 On this page you can find activity books about interesting places, people, and things.
 Are you interested in fossils?
 Do you like rocks?
 How about pioneer trails?
 Check them out and join the adventure.

 The Alpine Loop in western Colorado is a rugged mountain region that is rich in history.
 Native Americans came to these mountains for centuries to hunt and gather food.

-Also from Montana: River Explorer -- Upper Missouri River Breaks National Monument -- Kids guide to safe fun on the Upper Missouri River.
+|Track down the "Monument Junior Explorer" activity book at the Upper Missouri River Breaks Interpretive Center and start your adventure!||River Explorer Upper Missouri Breaks National Monument -- Kids guide to safe fun on the Upper Missouri River.
 Produced by the Interpretive Center.|| || |

-Did you know that over 12,000 bones from Jurassic dinosaurs have been found at the Cleveland-Lloyd Dinosaur Quarry, near Price, Utah?
-Plan a trip to the quarry, grab a "Jurassic Explorer" activity book, and become a Jurassic Explorer for the day!
-Click here to learn more about the Cleveland-Lloyd Dinosaur Quarry.|
+|The John Jarvie Ranch Historic Site in Brown's Park, Utah, is a protected archaeological site with a great program for kids.||Plan a trip to the quarry, grab a "Jurassic Explorer" activity book, and become a Jurassic Explorer for the day!
+Click here to learn more about Wyoming's Cleveland-Lloyd Dinosaur Quarry.|

 The Pioneer Program of the National Historic Trails Interpretive Center in Casper, Wyoming focuses on the western trail heritage in Wyoming.